-Fuel Moto carries Wood Performance Knight Prowler cams for Harley Davidson models.
-Wood Cams are designed by Bob Wood of NHRA Funny Car fame and are custom manufactured by Andrews Products to exact Wood Performance specifications.
-Knight Prowler cams feature short duration, high-lift specs that are a trade mark of Bob Wood that yield excellent torque and horsepower gains, not matched by other cams.
+Fuel Moto carries camshafts produced by Wood Performance, S&S Cycle and Andrews Products for Harley-Davidson motorcycles.
+The Wood Performance camshafts are designed by Bob Wood of NHRA Funny Car fame and are custom manufactured by Andrews Products to exact Wood Performance specifications.
+The Knight Prowler camshafts feature short duration, high-lift specifications that are a trademark of Bob Wood which yield excellent torque and horsepower gains not matched by other camshafts.

 For camshaft recommendations we would welcome your call at (920) 423-3309

-Fuel Moto has extensive experience with Wood cams.
+Fuel Moto has extensive experience with Wood Performance camshafts.
 We find these the most versatile cams on the market for late model twin cam engines.
 They offer increased horsepower and torque from idle to redline on stock or mildly modified motors.
 These cams truly give you the best of both worlds, stump pulling torque down low along with big midrange and top end horsepower.
-Fuel Moto also has a wide range of fuel maps that we have developed in house on our dyno with the Wood Knight Prowler cams and we also offer performance proven, complete packages that include the Dynojet Power Vision or Power Commander, exhaust system, Stage 1 air cleaner, and Wood's Cams.
-Contact us for details.
+Fuel Moto also has a wide range of fuel maps that we have developed in house on our dyno with the Wood Performance Knight Prowler cams and we also offer performance proven, complete packages that include the Dynojet Power Vision or Power Commander, exhaust system, Stage 1 air cleaner, and Wood Performance camshafts.
+Please feel free to contact our technicians at 920-423-3309 for assistance in finding the right camshafts for your needs.

 Bolt in, early to mid range TORQUE.
 Designed for factory 96",103", 110" motors.
 Works especially well in heavier bikes with lower compression.